 TRAVEL TIP: With a Copenhagen Card in hand you get free admission to Tivoli and over 80 attractions as well as free public transportation in the whole capital region.

 When it comes to food, Tivoli is equally diverse.
 Lots of people will bring a picnics to the garden, but you can also choose from Tivoli's broad selection of restaurants.
 You'll find everything from traditional Danish cuisine to French bistro or Asian food, including a new restaurant from Michelin-rewarded chef, Henrik Yde, who in i 2017 opened Kiin Kiin Piin To in the Chinese Tower.

-Classy Nimb and Nimb Hotel are situated in Tivoli Gardens and in restaurant Fru Nimb (Mrs Nimb), you can get traditional Danish smørrebrød (open-faced sandwiches).
+You could also try the classy Nimb and Nimb Hotel, which are situated in Tivoli Gardens.
+They have a variety of different restaurants – for example in restaurant Fru Nimb (Mrs Nimb), you can get traditional Danish smørrebrød (open-faced sandwiches).
 A new addition to the Nimb universe is restaurant Gemyse, an urban garden restaurant that focuses on dishes with quality vegetables and ecology.
 Another newcomer from Nimb is Cakenhagen that serves coffee, cakes and champagne.

 Do you want to know more about dining in the city centre?
 Check out our guide.

 The music program in Tivoli has exciting events to offer every year no matter your age or genre preferences.
 Besides from major events such as Friday Rock and Summer Classic, there's live music in Tivoli every single day.
 In 2017, Friday Rock got a little brother, strikingly named Little Friday.
 Every Thursday, Little Friday will present upcoming Danish artists from both popular and more niche-specific genres.